2004seraph/SimpleUnityCI/README.md

 # For Client

+## Setup

-You must install the unity package located within this repo into your Unity project before the CI can work, this contains the build functionality invoked by the server.
+There are no prerequisites or setup for clients, except you must install the unity package located within this repo into your Unity project before the CI can work, this contains the build functionality invoked by the server.

+## Usage

 Whenever you need the project to be built, title a commit with `[Build]` (it is case-insensitive).